jeffee47/modulecmd/README.md

 Python wrapper around environment module interface

 modulecmd enables direct use/integration of UNIX environment inside of python scripts.
-It is similar, in spirit, to Perl's Env::Modulecmd CPAN module.
+It is similar, in spirit, to the Perl Env::Modulecmd CPAN module.

 In order to use it, effectively, you should already have environment modules (modulecmd) setup in your basic shell environment.
 Then, to take advantage of them from within a python script, just say: